desmos-labs/desmos/docs/architecture/adr-011-fix-wrong-json-profile-pics-fields.md

 ## Abstract

-We MUST edit the `profile_picture` and `cover_picture` fields inside `msg_profile.proto` to make possible to omit them.
+We MUST edit the `profile_picture` and `cover_picture` fields inside `msg_profile.proto` to make it possible to omit them.

 ## Context

-Currently, when we produce the `MsgSaveProfile` JSON by using protobuf the result will cause an error when we try to broadcast it to the chain.
-This is due to the fact that both `profile_picture` and `cover_picture` fields have a wrong notation that make the proto compiler produce a file with wrong json fields.
+Currently, when we encode a `MsgSaveProfile` instance as a JSON object using Protobuf, the result will cause an error when we try to broadcast it to the chain.
+This is due to the fact that both `profile_picture` and `cover_picture` fields have a wrong notation that make the Proto compiler produce a file with wrong JSON options.
 In addition to this, these fields can't be omitted because they miss the `omitempty` notation.

 ## Decision